 Having been a full-time food blogger for a few years now, I thought it would be helpful to put together a page showcasing all the products and services that I use to keep this blog up and running.
 The list will be continually evolving as I find different resources that I find useful.

-Essential Food Blogging Equipment
+What are the Essential Food Blogging Photography Equipment?

 Canon 5D Mark IV: I upgraded to the Canon 5D Mark IV when it first came out after using a Pentax K5IIs for years.
 OMG, the 5D Mark IV not only shoots phenomenal photos and 4k video, you can also shoot remotely from your smartphone, tablet, or desktop computer via the Cannon App – which is very handy for Over Head Photography.
 However, it is a very expensive camera, so if you’re just starting look first at purchasing something like the Canon EOS Rebel T7i or even using the camera on your iPhone.